 Melting Glaze Removal

 If you happen to get glaze on your shelf, it’s essential to get it off before you fire again.
-The glaze will continue to eat away at your self and subsequently ruining your shelf.
+The glaze will continue to eat away at your shelf and subsequently ruin your shelf.
 You want to be careful not to dig into your Kiln Shelf while removing the melted glaze.
 Digging too hard could damage the shelf.
 It’s worth taking the extra time to prevent damage.

 Properly Disposing Of Kiln Wash